winterpetrichor/SSSSS/README.md

 ## Pitch

-**20-50% of bitcoin is expected to be permanently lost, mainly due to lost seed phrases.**
+**20-50% of bitcoin is expected to be permanently lost**

-This is largely because these seed phrases are protected so well by their owners.
-Typically, a single copy (physical or digital) gets lost; written down, stamped in metal, stored on a single flash drive or hard drive that gets lost or corrupted, lost in a fire, etc.)
+This is largely because the seed phrases are protected so well by their owners.
+Typically, a single copy (physical or digital) is kept, for security reasons; whether it's written down, stamped in metal, stored on a flash drive or hard drive.
+You can forget where it is, lose it in a fire, or some other catastrophic event; essentially, the seed becomes lost, corrupted or destroyed.

 We have gotten accustommed to centralized support that offers a *Forgot password?* feature, which does not exist in the self custody wallet universe.
-Some examples below, and read on to see how this software can help mitigate against this happening to you.
+Some examples below, and **read on to see how this software can help mitigate against this happening to you.**

 <https://fortune.com/2017/11/25/lost-bitcoins/>
 <https://decrypt.co/37171/lost-bitcoin-3-7-million-bitcoin-are-probably-gone-forever>
 <https://www.nytimes.com/2021/01/12/technology/bitcoin-passwords-wallets-fortunes.html>
 (Just google "lost bitcoin")

-### This software aims to reduce the risk that this happens to you.

 ## Aims